 Research shows: The company store employed 85 workers (50 men and 35 women).
 Eighteen of them were African American and one, E.C.
 Strong, had been with the company for 21 years.

 Research shows: The Buxton Laundry and Bakery Company was owned by 15 black miners.
 The laundry had a manager and six workers.
-Like the laundry, the bakery was a successful operation, reputedly capable of baking 300 loaves of bread at one time.
+Like the laundry, the bakery was a successful operation, reputedly capable of baking 300 loaves of bread in a day.

 Research shows: Dr. E.A.
 Carter was an African American doctor employed by the company.
 He also graduated top of his class and was the first African American to get a medical degree from the University of Iowa.